Walter Jones (American football)

 Walter Junior Jones (born January 19, 1974) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for 12 seasons.
 Born in Alabama, he played college football for the Florida State Seminoles.

 Jones played his entire professional career with the Seattle Seahawks, where he was a seven-time All-Pro selection and eventual NFL 2000s All-Decade Team honoree.
 Starting in each of his 180 games in Seattle, the Seahawks attempted more than 5,500 passes with Jones on the field, while Jones gave up a total of only 23 quarterback sacks, and was penalized for holding just nine times.
+Jones is considered one of the greatest offensive tackles of all time, having made nine Pro Bowls and six All-Pro teams.
 On February 1, 2014, Jones was selected to the Pro Football Hall of Fame in his first year of eligibility.

 College career

 Jones attended Holmes Community College for two seasons, where he was named Mississippi Junior College Player of the Year by the Jackson Clarion-Ledger in 1994.
 Then 6′5″ and 265 lb, Jones played both offensive tackle and tight end.
 He allowed one sack in two seasons.

 After transferring to Florida State University, Jones played for coach Bobby Bowden's Seminoles teams in 1995 and 1996.
 He had to redshirt the 1995 season.
 As a junior in 1996, Jones started 11 games and the Sugar Bowl for the Seminoles and allowed one sack, subsequently earning second-team All-ACC honors.
 He decided to forgo his final year of college eligibility and enter the 1997 NFL draft.